eridgraves/mechanical_mirror/README.md

 # Mechanical_Mirror
-Driver code for a "Mechanical" mirror, as seen here: https://www.smoothware.com/danny/newshinyballsmirror.html
+Code to translate image information to motor position for a "Mechanical" mirror, as seen here: https://www.smoothware.com/danny/newshinyballsmirror.html

-#Use
+## Use
 See requirements.txt for packages in environment.